jpierel14/snsed/README.md

 __Transmission Files__

 You may use your own transmission files to define the filters used in the extrapolation.
 The default filters are tophat filters for J,H, and K, and Bessell for V.
+To use your own transmission file, use the flags described above, and place the files in the appropriate folder (i.e. transmission file for V should go in vBand folder, etc.)
-To use your own transmission file, change the dictionary 'filters' at the top of the script:
+Alternatively, you may change the dictionary 'filters' at the top of the script:
        filters={
 		'V':'vBand/bessellv.dat',
     		'J':'jBand/tophatJ.dat',